corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/basic-cordapp/setup.md

 ## Initial Setup of Your CorDapp

-In this tutorial, you will use the CorDapp template repository as a template and build on top of it.
+In this tutorial, you will use the CorDapp template repository and build on top of it.
 This project already contains some example flows, contracts, and {{< tooltip >}}states{{< /tooltip >}}.

 1. Follow the CorDapp template [installation instructions]({{< relref "../cordapp-template/installing/_index.md" >}}) to clone the [Kotlin CorDapp template repository](https://github.com/corda/cordapp-template-kotlin).